NREL/H2Integrate/docs/misc_resources/defining_filepaths.md

     driver_config: "/Users/myname/H2Integrate/examples/01_onshore_steel_mn/driver_config.yaml"
     ```

+Note that if more than one file is found with the same name, then the code will give an error.
+A filepath will only be returned if there is one, and only one, file that matches.

 ## Recommendations
-1. Change your current working directory to the folder containing your input files, this is how most examples are set-up.
+1. Change your current working directory to the folder containing your input files.
+This is how most examples are set-up.
     ```bash
     cd examples/01_onshore_steel_mn
     python run_onshore_steel_mn.py